abdallahhamoury/reading-notes/read411.md

 SPRING MVC | SPRING BOOT
 ------------ | -------------
 Spring MVC specifies each dependency separately. | It wraps the dependencies together in a single unit.

+`Thymeleaf is a Java template engine for processing and creating HTML, XML, JavaScript, CSS and plain text. ...
+In this article, we will discuss new features of Thymeleaf 3.0 in Spring MVC with Thymeleaf application.
+Version 3 comes with new features and many under-the-hood improvements`